global-asp/asp-source/en/0324_the-day-i-left-home-for-the-city.md

 These activities were interrupted by the hooting of the bus, a sign that we were ready to leave.
 The tout yelled at the hawkers to get out.

 ##
 Hawkers pushed each other to make their way out of the bus.
-Some gave back change to the travelers.
+Some gave back change to the travellers.
 Others made last minute attempts to sell more items.

 ##
 As the bus left the bus stop, I stared out of the window.
 I wondered if I would ever go back to my village again.